rlofc/cage/docs/source/index.rst

     <hr/>

-As a library, Cage is just a thin layer on top of SDL2, the Simple Direct-media Library.
-Cage offers the essential constructs for developing 2D games.
+As a library, CAGE is just a thin layer on top of SDL2, the Simple Direct-media Library.
+CAGE offers the essential constructs for developing 2D games.
 It lets you handle images, sprites, animations, fonts, sounds and other game-specific entities using a clear and straighforward API.